Easy Breezy Crochet

 Image showing where to join the second piece.

 Round 8 - 1 single crochet into each of the next 12 stitches, then join it to the first piece with a single crochet into the marked stitch, then make 1 single crochet in the next 23 stitches, then single crochet into the next stitch on the second piece, and single crochet in the remaining 11 stitches.
+[You should have a total of 48 single crochets going around the two pieces]

 Abbreviated version

-Round 8 - 1sc into each of the next 12-sts, join it to the first piece with 1sc into the marked stitch, then 1sc in the next 23-sts along the 1st piece made, then 1sc into the next st on the second piece, and 1sc in the remaining 11-sts.
+Rnd 8 - 1sc into each of the next 12-sts, join it to the first piece with 1sc into the marked stitch, then 1sc in the next 23-sts along the 1st piece made, then 1sc into the next st on the second piece, and 1sc in the remaining 11-sts.
 [48sc around the two pieces]

 Use a yarn needle and the tail yarn of the first piece to close the gap between the two pieces and fasten off.